Optimal Source Codes for Timely Updates: Average age for memoryless update schemes

-}we get $\E{L} \approx \sqrt{n}$ and $E{L^2} \approx 2n$, whereby $\bar{A}(e_{P^\prime}) \approx 2 \sqrt{n}$, just $O(\sqrt{\log |\X|})$. \end{example} Thus, one needs to look beyond the standard { Shannon codes for $P$} to find codes with minimum average age.
-Interestingly, we show that { Shannon codes for a tilted version of $P$} attain the optimal asymptotic average age (up to the constant loss of at most $2.5$ bits incurred by rounding-off lengths to integers).
+}we get $\E{L} \approx \sqrt{n}$ and $E{L^2} \approx 2n$, whereby $\bar{A}(e_{Q}) \approx 2 \sqrt{n}$, just $O(\sqrt{\log |\X|})$. \end{example} Thus, one needs to look beyond the standard { Shannon codes for $P$} to find codes with minimum average age.
+Interestingly, we show that \newer{Shannon codes for a tilted version of $P$} attain the optimal asymptotic average age (up to the constant loss of at most $2.5$ bits incurred by rounding-off lengths to integers).
 In particular, for the example above, our proposed optimal codes will have an average age of only $O(\sqrt{\log |\X|})$ in comparison to $\Omega(\log |\X|)$ of Shannon codes for $P$.

-A key technical tool in design of our codes is a variational formula that will allow us to linearize the cost function in \eqref{e:cost_theta}, thereby rendering Shannon codes for a tilted distribution optimal.
+\mnote{At HT: I modified the comment above.
+Note that the optimal titling is not Q but something else.} A key technical tool in design of our codes is a variational formula that will allow us to linearize the cost function in \eqref{e:cost_theta}, thereby rendering Shannon codes for a tilted distribution optimal.
 We present this in the next section.